 Bouvet Island is an island in the far southern Atlantic Ocean.
 This sub-antarctic volcanic island is located roughly in the triangle between South Africa, the southern tip of South America and Antarctica.
 Officially being a dependent area of Norway, it is generally believed to be the most isolated uninhabited island anywhere in the world.
-In fact, the nearest piece of land (except a small island roughly 100 kilometers away, which technically is part of Bouvet as well) is Queen Maud Land on Antarctica, about 1600 kilometers away to the south.
+In fact, the nearest piece of land (except a small island roughly 100 kilometres away, which technically is part of Bouvet as well) is Queen Maud Land on Antarctica, about 1,700 kilometres away to the south.

 Help contribute to this article to share the ad revenue.

 We don't currently have any Travel Helpers for Bouvet

 Except where otherwise noted, content of this article is licensed under a Creative Commons Attribution-ShareAlike 3.0 License